-The Office of Student Academic Services.
+The Office of Student Academic

+Services.
 The academic advising process in Arts and Sciences is coordinated by the Office of Student Academic Services.
-The counseling staff in Student Academic Services advise freshman, undecided, pre-law, and pre-health profession students.
+The counseling staff in Student Academic Services advise freshman and undecided students.
 Departmental advisers provide advising for students who have declared their majors.
+Regardless of major, pre-law students may consult with a pre-law adviser in the Student Academic Services office, and pre-health students may consult with an adviser in the Center for Advisement in the Life Sciences and Pre-health Professions, located in 208 Life Sciences East.